ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:ORDER BY}

-To perform sorting `order by` must be used.
-If you are interested in this subject, please read our dedicated sorting article that can be found [here](../../indexes/querying/sorting).
+To perform sorting, the `order by` must be used.
+If you are interested in this subject, please read our dedicated sorting article [here](../../indexes/querying/sorting).

 {PANEL/}